Ridglan Farms

 The VEB screening committee is comprised of a subset of Veterinary Examining Board members.
 The screening committee meets monthly at meetings that are open to the public, and it reviews all complaints that fall under the jurisdiction of the VEB.
 The screening committee decides whether there is evidence of a violation of VEB rules and regulations and, if so, it opens the complaint for further investigation and potential disciplinary action against the credential holder, now titled “respondent.”
 If the screening committee does not believe there is evidence of a violation, the complainant and credential holder are notified after the screening committee meeting.

-On Feb 19, 2025, the VEB Screening Committee opened our complaint for further investigation and potential disciplinary action.
+On February 19, 2025, the VEB Screening Committee opened our complaint for further investigation and potential disciplinary action, and added a third Ridglan Farms veterinarian (owner) to the investigation.

 Inspection Failures